claudiosanches/woocommerce-payment-discounts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds discounts on specific payment methods in WooCommerce.
+Adds discounts for specific payment methods in WooCommerce.

 == Description ==

 This plugin allows you to add discounts per payment methods.
 Just set a amount (fixed  or %) to the payment methods you want to give discount and is ready!
-At the moment of payment the customer will be notified of discounts for each payment method.
+At the moment of payment the customer will be able to see each discount available for each payment method.

 Note that this plugin works only with WooCommerce 3.0 or later.